 In 1991, the United Nations General Assembly passed a set of principles for the protection of persons with mental illness and the improvement of mental health care.
-A PDF version is embedded below.
 The international community will talk the talk when it comes to human rights and mental illness, but they’re still a long way from walking the walk.
 This post takes a look at some of the principles that stood out for me.

 Mental illness and basic human rights

 One of the fundamental freedoms identified is “All persons have the right to the best available mental health care.”
 This is interesting wording.
 Does the prayer camp in Ghana where someone is chained to a tree count as the best available care if nothing else is available?

 “All persons with a mental illness, or who are being treated as such persons, shall be treated with humanity and respect for the inherent dignity of the human person.”
 I wonder if that extends to the people kept in chains in hospitals in Somalia?
 Or patients who are in the NHS’s Serenity Integrated Mentoring system that can get turned away from A&E following a suicide attempt?
 Or someone whose heart attack is written off by ER docs as “just anxiety” that’s “all in your head.”